aws/aws-cli/awsclilinter/README.md

 # AWS CLI Linter

 A CLI tool that lints bash scripts for AWS CLI v1 usage and updates them to avoid breaking changes introduced in AWS CLI v2.
-Not all of the breaking changes can be detected statically, thus not all of them are supported by this tool.
+Not all breaking changes can be detected statically, thus not all of them are supported by this tool.

 For a full list of the breaking changes introduced with AWS CLI v2, see [Breaking changes between AWS CLI version 1 and AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration-changes.html#cliv2-migration-changes-breaking).

 ## Installation

+Run `make setup` to set up a virtual environment with the linter installed.
+Alternatively, you can follow the steps below.

 1. Create a virtual environment:
 ```bash